-(ii) Trademarks
+(i) Trademarks

 Trademarks arising from business combinations are initially measured at cost.
 Trademarks relating to acquisition of a subsidiary in 2019 have useful lives of 20 years.
-The trademarks of a newly acquired subsidiary during the year have indefinite useful lives due to their continuous renewal processes.
+The trademarks of a subsidiary acquired in 2022 have indefinite useful lives due to their continuous renewal processes.
+Trademarks with indefinite useful lives are not amortised but instead, are reviewed for impairment, annually or more frequently if events or changes in circumstances indicate that the carrying value may be impaired.